“Frequently Asked Questions About Wedding Photography” – FAQ

 That being said, if a replacement cannot be found or if you find our suggested replacements unacceptable, then we will refund your Reservation Fee and all monies paid to date, less any monies for services already rendered or received.

 “What are your payment terms?”

-For that reason, the reservation fee is non-refundable.
+For that reason, the Reservation Fee is non-refundable.
 The remaining balance, plus Minnesota Sales Tax is due no later than one month before your wedding.

-For all wedding-related payments, we accept personal checks, cashier’s checks, money orders, and all major credit cards.
+For all wedding-related payments, we accept personal checks, cash, cashier’s checks, money orders, and all major credit cards.
 All credit card transactions must involve using the actual cards’ magnetic stripe and an electronic signature.
 We use Square (the little doohickey that plugs into my iPhone and iPad) to process credit card transactions, so they can happen just about anywhere.